open-mmlab/mmdetection3d/README.md

 **v1.1.0rc4** was released in 26/3/2023

-We have supported more LiDAR-based segmentation methods.
-More new features about 3D perception are in process.
+We have supported more LiDAR-based segmentation methods, including Cylinder3D, MinkUNet and SPVCNN.
+More new features about 3D perception are on the way.
 Please stay tuned!

 The compatibilities of models are broken due to the unification and simplification of coordinate systems after v1.0.0rc0.
 For now, most models are benchmarked with similar performance, though few models are still being benchmarked.
 In the following release, we will update all the model checkpoints and benchmarks.
 See more details in the [Changelog](docs/en/notes/changelog.md) and [Changelog-v1.0.x](docs/en/notes/changelog_v1.0.x.md).